 The OMG SDO Policies and Procedures covers the operation of the entire OMG SDO , including the AB.
 It contains membership categories, the organization (TCs and AB), and the procedure for technology adoptions.

 The AB and its sub-groups produce discussion papers and the AB occasionally makes definitive statements based on these so-called green papers.
 Some statements change the OMG SDO architectural documents.
 Some statements address expectations for technology adoptions.
 At the November, 1997 meeting, the AB established the kinds of statements it would utter.
 A later section contains the statements issued since that time.

 - AB Position -- The stated position is a recommended approach for technology adoptions.
 Following this approach will usually not lead to problems in gaining AB approval.

 - AB Policy -- The AB requires the subject matter to be binding on all submissions.
 Deviations will usually result in rejection.

-- AB Architecture Finding -- The AB directs that the OMG architectural documents (the OMA and the Reference Model) be updated.
+- AB Architecture Finding -- The AB directs that the OMG SDO architectural documents (the OMA and the Reference Model) be updated.

 The AB establishes the general requirements for what must go into an RFP.
 Every submission must satisfy these requirements.
 A particular RFP adds specific technology details.
 The general requirements are revised from time to time by AB actions.
 The current version is available here.